icrobotics-team167/docs/src/chapter-01-frc-basics/01-first-and-frc.md

 In summary, FIRST promotes STEM education by organizing robotics programs for students of all ages.
 Their three programs are FIRST LEGO League, FIRST Tech Challenge, and FIRST Robotics Competition.

+For more information about FIRST, go to [firstinspires.org](https://www.firstinspires.org).

 ### FIRST LEGO League

 FIRST LEGO League (FLL) is a program for kids from preschool to eighth grade.
 It is subdivided into three programs: FLL Discover (Pre-K - Grade 1), FLL Explore (Grades 2 - 4), and FLL Challenge (Grades 4 - 8).
 The first two divisions are simply research and exploration challenges for young students.
 FLL Challenge is a competition where teams work with LEGO MINDSTORMS kits and block programming to complete various tasks on a tabletop.